elisabethmansfield/todo_list_api/README.md

 - upgrade node version to 7.6+
 -
 Full size of app?
 Disk space?

+DEVELOPMENT MODES:
+    Develop server and GraphQL API (with hot reloading) using the production build of gatsby-site (no hot reloading):
+        * note: any changes to gatsby-site require the command to be re-run
+        1. `npm run start-dev`
+        2. Navigate to the link that displays.

+    Develop only the Gatsby-Site static pages (with hot reloading):
+        1. `npm run gatsby-dev`
+        2. Navigate to the link that displays.

+    Develop only the server and GraphQL API (with hot reloading):
+        1.  `npm run server-dev`
+        2. Navigate to the link that displays.

+(To Develop Both: must run on separate ports and pass the port # to each other somehow) But the app is not configured to handle this scenario.

+TESTING:
+    Only one test is written: ToDoList › renders correctly
+        1. `npm run gatsby-test`

 ------ Part 1:
 Create a Todo List API in Node JS